code34/arma2net2serial/Readme.txt

 	Description:
-	A simple .dll c# code to write to serialport with arma2net
+	A simple .dll c# code to write & read to serialport with arma2net

 	Author:  code34 nicolas_boiteux@yahoo.fr